 This information is for internationally educated medical radiation technologists (MRTs) and electroneurophysiology technologists (ENPs) who seek to be registered to work in Alberta and are not registered to practice in another Canadian province or territory.

-The College is committed to demonstrating transparency, consistency and fairness in our application process.
-To see an overview of steps, fees and timelines for the the application process for internationally educated technologists, please view the Registration Pathway for Internationally Educated Applicants document.
+The College is committed to being transparent, objective, impartial and procedurally fair in our application process.
+To see an overview of steps, College fees and timelines for the the application process for internationally educated technologists, please view the Registration Pathway for Internationally Educated Applicants document.

 The following steps are required for registration at the College:

 The College’s Information Guide for Internationally Educated Applicants outlines the assessment process and lists the documentation required to complete your application.

 Submit Part 1, 2 and 4 of the Application for Registration: Internationally Educated Applicant and pay the application fee of $100 and assessment fee of $300 (CAD) for each specialty in which you are applying.
 This can be completed before arriving in Alberta, Canada.